pad

 Dear Annoyed,

 Your son may think it is funny to sneeze at his sister, but his germs can contaminate the whole room.
-Sneezing blasts out thousands of bacteria at speeds from 100-600 miles per hour and can spray out 100 feet (www.cfnews13.com).
+Sneezing blasts out 100,000 bacteria at speeds from 100-600 miles per hour and can spray out 100 feet (Bell report at www.cfnews13.com).

-The following are tips to avoid spreading germs and viruses as well as good coughing and sneezing etiquette:
+Below are tips to avoid spreading germs and viruses as well as good coughing and sneezing etiquette.

 1. Turn away from people when about to cough or sneeze.

 2. Always cover your mouth when coughing or sneezing with a disposable tissue.
-If a tissue is not readily available, then use your sleeve.
+If a tissue is not readily available, then use your sleeve near the elbow or upper arm.

 3. Throw the tissue away immediately.